tensorpack/tensorpack/examples/GAN/README.md

 ## [WGAN.py](WGAN.py), [Improved-WGAN.py](Improved-WGAN.py), [BEGAN.py](BEGAN.py)

 These variants are implemented by some small modifications on top of DCGAN.py.
+BEGAN has the best visual quality among them.
 Some BEGAN samples:

 ![began-sample](demo/BEGAN-CelebA-samples.jpg)